 “Sure, why not,” Lightsong said, waving a hand.
 “They really need a lesson in theology.
-They should already know what a useless God I am, but obviously they don’t--otherwise they wouldn’t have shown up here.
+They should already know what a useless God I am, but they obviously don’t.
 Send them away, tell them to come back tomorrow--assuming that they are foolish enough to do so.”

 “Yes, your grace,” Llarimar said, bowing slightly.

 Doesn’t that man ever get mad at me?
 Lightsong thought.
-He, more than any, should know that I’m not a person to rely upon.
+He, more than any, should know that I’m not a person to rely upon!

-He turned, walking away as Llarimar went back into the petition room.
-No servants came through the door when it opened--apparently, they were still cowed.
+Lightsong turned, walking away as Llarimar went back into the petition room.
+No servants tried to follow him--apparently, they were still cowed.
 Lightsong pushed his way through red-hued room after red-hued room, eventually finding his way to a stairwell and climbing up to the second floor.

-It was open on all dies, really nothing more than a large covered patio.
-He walked to the far side, moving out onto his balcony on the opposite side of the people standing in line.
+This floor was open on all sides, really nothing more than a large covered patio.
+He walked to the far side--the one opposite the line of people--and moved out onto his balcony.

-The breeze he’d felt was stronger here, now that it didn’t have to curl through palaces and around corners to get to him.
-He felt it ruffling at his robes, bringing with it scents he could imagine having traveled hundreds of miles, across the ocean, twisting around palm trees and finally to the Court of Gods.
+The breeze was stronger here, now that it didn’t have to curl through palaces and around corners to get to him.
+He felt it ruffling at his robes, bringing with it scents--scents that had had likely traveled hundreds of miles, across the ocean, twisting around palm trees and finally to the Court of Gods.

 He stood there for a long time, looking out over the city, toward the sea beyond.
 It wasn’t wanderlust that made him look that direction--he had no desire, despite what he said, to leave his comfortable home in the Court.
 He was not a man of jungles and exotic locals; he was a man of leisure and parties.